rss logo

 root@host:~# btrfs filesystem df /

-• Show device IO error statistics:
+• Display device IO error statistics:

 root@host:~# btrfs dev stats /